Skip to content

 Idaho Tax Rates, Collections, and Burdens

 How does Idaho’s tax code compare?
-Idaho has a flat 5.8 percent individual income tax.
-Idaho also has a 5.80 percent corporate income tax rate.
-Idaho has a 6.00 percent state sales tax rate, a 3.00 percent max local sales tax rate, and an average combined state and local sales tax rate of 6.02 percent.
-Idaho’s tax system ranks 15th overall on our 2023 State Business Tax Climate Index.
+Idaho has a flat 5.8 percent individual income tax rate.
+Idaho has a 5.8 percent corporate income tax rate.
+Idaho also has a 6.00 percent state sales tax rate and an average combined state and local sales tax rate of 6.03 percent.
+Idaho has a 0.47 percent effective property tax rate on owner-occupied housing value.

 Each state’s tax code is a multifaceted system with many moving parts, and Idaho is no exception.
 The first step towards understanding Idaho’s tax code is knowing the basics.
 How does Idaho collect tax revenue?
 Click the tabs below to learn more!
-You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures: How Does Your State Compare?
+You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures 2024: How Does Your State Compare?

 See Related Articles